SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/miscellaneous/Extended_conditional_shape_manipulation_actions.md

 | #TotalAlarms          | X    | X       | X       |

 > [!NOTE]
->
-> - #NormalAlarms can only be used if, in the file _MaintenanceSettings.xml_, the _\<AutoClear>_ tag is set to "false".
+> - #NormalAlarms can only be used if, in the *MaintenanceSettings.xml* file, the *\<AutoClear>* tag is set to "false".
-> - On a DMA with a Ticketing module, you can also use the placeholder _#Tickets_ to create a condition based on the number of tickets.
+> - On a DMA with a Ticketing module, you can also use the placeholder *#Tickets* to create a condition based on the number of tickets.
 This is possible for views, services and elements.
 From DataMiner 9.5.3 onwards, you can also add a domain name to the placeholder to only take the tickets from a particular domain into account.
-For example _#Tickets:Internal_.
+For example *#Tickets:Internal*.

 ## Specifying a default return value

 By default, if the condition cannot be evaluated (e.g. because the element or parameter does not exist), it always returns false.
-However, from DataMiner 9.5.5 onwards, you can specify that the condition must return “true” when it cannot be evaluated.
+However, from DataMiner 9.5.5 onwards, you can specify that the condition must return "true" when it cannot be evaluated.

-To do so, add _DefaultReturnValue=True_ to the condition.
+To do so, add "DefaultReturnValue=True" to the condition.

-For example, with the configuration below, if the A condition cannot be evaluated because the element does not exist, “true” will be returned, and the shape will be shown.
+For example, with the configuration below, if the A condition cannot be evaluated because the element does not exist, "true" will be returned, and the shape will be shown.

 | Shape data field | Value                                                                         |
 | ---------------- | ----------------------------------------------------------------------------- |
 | Show             | \<A>-A\|Element:NonExistingElement\|Parameter:1\|\>0\|DefaultReturnValue=True |

 > [!NOTE]
-> The DefaultReturnValue option is placed in the same position as a possible calculation option, e.g. _Min_, _Max_, _Concat_ or _Avg_.
-To combine these options, use a semicolon (“;”).
+> The DefaultReturnValue option is placed in the same position as a possible calculation option, e.g. *Min*, *Max*, *Concat* or *Avg*.
+To combine these options, use a semicolon (";").
 See also: [Conditional manipulation of connection shapes](#conditional-manipulation-of-connection-shapes).

 ## Conditional manipulation of connection shapes

-When conditional shape manipulation actions are defined on connection property shapes, there are additional possibilities for the “What” field of the condition.
+When conditional shape manipulation actions are defined on connection property shapes, there are additional possibilities for the "What" field of the condition.

 > [!NOTE]
-> Connection property shapes are shapes that have an **Options** shape data field with the value _ConnectionProperty:PropertyName_.
+> Connection property shapes are shapes that have an **Options** shape data field with the value "ConnectionProperty:PropertyName".
 See [Displaying connection properties](xref:Options_for_displaying_DCF_connections#displaying-connection-properties).

 The following conditions can be defined:

-- _Does a connection property have a specific string value?_
+- *Does a connection property have a specific string value?*

   This condition will be true if a connection property has a specific string value.
 If a line represents multiple connections, the different values of that same property will be concatenated.
 Example:

   | Shape data field | Value                                  |
   | ---------------- | -------------------------------------- |
   | Options          | ConnectionProperty:State               |
   | Show             | A\|Connection\|Property:State\|=Active |

-- _Is a connection highlighted?_
+- *Is a connection highlighted?*

   This condition will be true if the connection is either highlighted or not.
 Example: